-If you are skilled enough to do some work on your vehicle, you will probably want to get the service information GM publishes.
+If you are skilled enough to do some work on your vehicle, you will probably want to get the service information.
 See "Service and Owner Publications" in the Index.

-"Part B: Owner Checks and Services" tells you what should be checked whenever you stop for fuel.
+"Part B: Owner Checks and Services" tells you what should be checked and when.
 It also explains what you can easily do to help keep your vehicle in good condition.

-"Part C: Periodic Maintenance Inspections" explains important inspections that your Geo dealer's service department or another qualified service center should perform.
+"Part C: Periodic Maintenance Inspections" explains important inspections that your dealer's service department or another qualified service center should perform.

-"Part D: Recommended Fluids and Lubricants" lists some products GM recommends to help keep your vehicle properly maintained.
+"Part D: Recommended Fluids and Lubricants" lists some recommended products to help keep your vehicle properly maintained.
 These products, or their equivalents, should be used whether you do the work yourself or have it done.